Analytics and tracking tools allow you to tailor your content and user interface to what your customers prefer

-Understanding the importance of intellectual property protection and settling on the idea that securing your intellectual property (IP) must be a top-priority for your company, brings the need to develop a protection strategy that is holistic and, at the same time, enables ease of use.
+Understanding the importance of intellectual property protection and settling on the idea that securing your intellectual property (IP) must be a top-priority for your company.
+Protecting documents, PDFs, eBooks, images, videos, audios, etc. with DRM software is crucial.
+This brings the need to develop a protection strategy that is holistic and, at the same time, enables ease of use.

 Understandably, this process can be overwhelming and confusing, as there are many misconceptions around what digital rights management (DRM) actually is, how it differs from encryption, how it works and how it is executed.
 However, implementing a DRM strategy does not need to be cumbersome and stressful for you or your end-user.
 Moreover, content protection is extremely important for the well-being of your company, and therefore should not be overlooked.